gowtham66866/EVA4/Session 7/README.md

 5. One of the layers must use Dilated Convolution  - **Done**
 6. Use GAP (compulsory):- add FC after GAP to target #of classes (optional) - **Done**
 7. Achieve 80% accuracy, as many epochs as you want.
 Total Params to be less than 1M - **Done**
+8. All the code is split and individual modules are called upon for execution - **Done**

 ## Receptive Field Calculations